 - 1 ½ teaspoons salt

 - 3 tablespoons vanilla soy milk

 For the Bread:

 - In a large bowl stir together all-purpose flour and salt.
-Pour yeast mixture into flour mixture and stir well.
-Dough should be slightly sticky.
+Pour yeast mixture into the flour mixture and stir well.
+The dough should be slightly sticky.

-- Preheat oven to 350°F. Prepare a 12-cup Bundt pan by pouring remaining 1⁄4 cup oil in bottom and using your fingers to run it up the sides and in pan crevices.
+- Preheat oven to 350°F/180°C. Prepare a 12-cup Bundt pan by pouring the remaining 1⁄4 cup oil in the bottom and using your fingers to run it up the sides and in pan crevices.

 - Place granulated sugar on a large plate.
-Punch down dough and tear off in small pieces, shaping into balls.
+Punch down dough and tear it off in small pieces, shaping it into balls.
 Roll balls in sugar and then drop into Bundt pan.
-Repeat until there’s a layer of dough at bottom of pan.
-Sprinkle with 1⁄2 tablespoon cinnamon.
-Repeat dough and cinnamon layers until 3⁄4 of pan is full.
+Repeat until there’s a layer of dough at bottom of the pan.
+Sprinkle with ½ tablespoon cinnamon.
+Repeat dough and cinnamon layers until ¾ of the pan is full.

 - Bake 30 minutes until golden on top.
-Once done, set aside to cool about 10 minutes.
-Use oven mitts to invert pan onto a large serving dish.
+Once done, set aside to cool for about 10 minutes.
+Use oven mitts to invert the pan onto a large serving dish.

 For the Glaze: